Emergency Response & Recovery Plan

 UVM Lead Department: Telecommunications & Network Services

 UVM Secondary Departments: ETS Systems Architecture and Administration

-C. ESF 3 – Public Works and Engineering (Physical Plant).
+C. ESF 3 – Public Works (Physical Plant, FDC and Custodial Services).
 The purpose of Emergency Support Function 3 is to provide and coordinate resources (personnel, equipment, facilities, materials and supplies) to support infrastructure needs during an emergency or disaster.
 Resources under authority of ESF 3 will be used to perform or assist with the following:

 - Clear and repair damaged emergency access routes necessary for the transportation of rescue personnel, equipment and supplies.

 - Operation and maintenance of emergency generators, and related life safety equipment.